Review of KiwiCo Subscription Boxes

 Kiwi Crate Review

 Each box is unique.
-We have received these themes: arcade, the solar system, kaleidoscope puzzles, rainbow optics, secret agent, and the human body.
+In the first 6 months we received these themed boxes: arcade, the solar system, kaleidoscope puzzles, rainbow optics, secret agent, and the human body.

-Each box also includes a magazine that has a comic and more information about the boxes topic plus an extra project!The magazine includes a comic, more information about the topic of the box, an additional project, a couple small activities (like a maze), and suggested books to further learning.
+Each Kiwi Crate also includes a magazine.
+Inside the magazine you’ll find a comic, more information about the topic of the box, an additional project, a couple small activities (like a maze), and suggested books to further learning.
 Sometimes there’s also a themed recipe.
 Having a kids magazine included in the box is awesome!

-For homeschoolers these boxes are great.
-The box theme is an excellent jumping off point for deeper exploration of related topics and KiwiCo even provides links to more related projects online related to each box!
+- The box theme is an excellent jumping off point for deeper exploration of the topic.

-These boxes do take up space and after each one you have to find a place to put it.
+- These boxes do take up space and after each one you have to find a place to put the projects.

-The handmade toys and projects are not very resilient and will break if a kid 3 or younger handles them.
-How do I know?
-Dominic has failed to put his projects away at some point and his younger brothers have inevitably gotten ahold of them and broken them.
+- The handmade toys and projects are not very resilient and will break if a younger child handles them.

 Would I recommend Kiwi Crate?
 YES!